alvaromrveiga/alvaromrveiga/README.md

   </a>
 </p>

-Always learning something new.
+Backend enthusiast always learning something new.
-🌱 Currently studying microservices architecture and AWS
+🌱 Currently studying microservices architecture

 Passionate about self-improvement, everyday I'm reading books, working on my habits and getting better than the day before.